 (Female, Age 29) from Quincy, MA

 This is a REAL-LIFE job profile written by a Female aged 29 who works as a Research Director, Joint Committee On Transportation, Massachusetts House Of Representatives in Quincy, MA.
-This professional kindly spent a bit of their time to complete our job profile survey so that prospective job seekers like you could read their insights.
+We have removed all names and personal information in order to protect privacy.
+This professional kindly spent a bit of their time to complete one of our job profile surveys so that prospective job seekers like you could read their insights.
 Please excuse any punctuation or grammatical errors in this profile.

 At a Glance